What we do

-Our wide membership of currently around 115 includes many throughout southern England but as far afield as Sydney, in addition to wherever those still serving might be.
+Our wide membership of currently around 105 includes many throughout southern England, in addition to wherever those still serving might be.
 Joining may be of interest and benefit to officers leaving the service, especially those intending to work or live in the south-east.
 Those from the other services, Merchant Navy and civilian life are welcome.

 In normal times we hold around 8 events per year.
 Our wide and varied social programme includes visiting speakers, visits, (both usually with a naval, military or maritime theme), lunches, social gatherings, cocktail parties and formal dinners, including a Trafalgar Night dinner.
 We hold some events jointly with other associations, boosting numbers and variety of company.

 Some of our events are at the Hove Club, Fourth Avenue Hove.
 Its comfortable surroundings, with spacious rooms, a relaxing bar and charming garden, are an ideal setting.
-We also use venues further afield, such as sailing clubs, the English Wine Centre at Berwick and various pubs.
-We keep other venues under consideration, and our visits are not limited to Sussex.
+We also use venues further afield such as sailing clubs and various pubs.
+We keep other venues under consideration and our visits are not limited to Sussex.

 Links and affiliations

-We are an active affiliate of HMS SHOREHAM and Sussex University Royal Naval Unit, the only RN establishment left in the county.
-We also maintain links with HMS Sussex Shipmates’ Association, the Association of Royal Navy Officers and our sister organisations nationwide, and are a member of the Conference of Naval Associations.
+We are an active affiliate of HMS SHOREHAM and we maintain links with HMS Sussex Shipmates’ Association, the Association of Royal Navy Officers and our sister organisations nationwide.
+SANO is a member of the Conference of Naval Associations.

 Support for naval charities